Germany Itinerary – Best Places to Visit in 10-14 Days

 I visited Rothenburg twice (and stayed overnight both times), and while it was rainy for a few minutes, it was sunny most of the time.
 It seemed that Rothenburg wanted me to see its best side.
 I totally adore Rothenburg – it is small and there are not millions of things to do, BUT this town has my heart.
 I seriously think that Rothenburg is the prettiest town in Germany.

 Medieval, colorful, and pretty… just gorgeous.
 Rothenburg is all that, so it doesn’t surprise me that despite its small size, people flock there and fall in love.
 So, make sure to add Rothenburg to your Germany road trip (or any Germany itinerary).

 Travel Tips Rothenburg ob der Tauber

 Rothenburg is quite small.
-There is the old town and a newer part, but basically, it is only the old town that is really special.
+There are the old town and a newer part, but basically, it is only the old town that is really special.
 You can walk to all of the places, so I recommend booking your hotel inside the old town or just in front of the town walls (there is a wall separating the old town from the new town, so it really is like entering a theme park without carousels).